Table of Contents[Hide][Show]

 Walt Disney World in Orlando Florida has four theme parks and I have traveled to each of them with all four of my kids over the years (from baby-aged to teen!).
-Fortunately there’s something for everyone, toddlers included, inside each of the four Disney World Resort parks – Magic Kingdom, Animal Kingdom, Hollywood Studios and Epcot.
-Keep reading for my recommendations of the best parks at Disney World for toddlers with lots of tips along the way!
+Fortunately, there’s something for everyone, toddlers included, inside each of the four Disney World Resort parks – Magic Kingdom, Animal Kingdom, Hollywood Studios and EPCOT.
+Keep reading for my recommendations of the best Disney parks for toddlers with lots of tips along the way!

 Pre-Vacation Disney World for Toddler Tips

 Some of the suggested rides in this post have low height requirements that are appropriate for some tall babies or toddlers (32″ or taller).
-Be sure to measure your toddler before the trip (wearing the shoes he’ll wear at the parks).
-This way you’ll have an idea which attractions he will meet the height requirements for.
+Be sure to measure your toddler before the trip (wearing the shoes they’ll wear at the parks).
+This way you’ll have an idea which attractions they will meet the height requirements for.
 When you’re trying to find the best Disney park for toddlers knowing what your toddlers will be able to do helps.

 Children 2 and under will not need a park ticket.
-Once your child has their third birthday, you’ll be required to purchase them a park ticket and they’ll receive their own MagicBand.
-Schedule FastPass+ for everyone with a MagicBand before your trip to limit line waits.
-Having FastPass reservations booked for the most popular toddler-friendly attractions will ensure you’ll get to your favorites quickly with minimal wait.
+Once your child has their third birthday, you’ll be required to purchase them a park ticket.

 Download the Disney World app, called My Disney Experience, to your smart device while you’re still at home.
 Take time to get familiar with the workings of the app.
 You’ll be able to find locations for character greetings, show times, ride wait times and more.